majoarteaga/majoarteaga.github.io/_news/announcement_9.md

 related_posts: false
 ---

 Back in Boston 🇺🇸 for the <strong>NBER Climate Finance PhD Workshop</strong>.
-Grateful to the organizers Caroline Flammer and Stegano Giglio for accepting my paper [The Rise of Green Banks in the U.S.](https://majoarteaga.github.io/assets/pdf/MJAG_JMP_2025.pdf).
+Grateful to the organizers Caroline Flammer and Stefano Giglio for accepting my paper [The Rise of Green Banks in the U.S.](https://majoarteaga.github.io/assets/pdf/MJAG_JMP_2025.pdf).
 Super useful feedback!